 Mr. Zak has filed a lawsuit against the billion-dollar company and is now in pursuit of potentially millions of dollars in damages if the allegation is found to be true.

 An important thing:

 Although Mr. Zak has described his personal experience with the model “QuietComfort”, he has suggested that other wireless headphones such as Quietcontrol 30, SoundLink Around-Ear Wireless Headphones II, SoundLink Color II, SoundSport Wireless, and SoundSport Pulse Wireless are also part of the scheme.

 Jay Edelson, the attorney who filed the lawsuit said in a statement that “Companies need to be transparent about the data they take and what they are doing with it, and get consent from their customers before monetizing their personal information.”

 Although several companies have been accused of such allegations in the past, here is why this spying thing is a big deal.
 In his complaint, Mr. Zak mentioned that “Audio choices offer an incredible amount of insight into customers’ personalities, behavior, polit

-So far, no response has been given by company officials and whether these allegations holds any solid ground remains to be seen.
+So far, no response has been given by company officials, and whether these allegations hold any solid ground remains to be seen.